DDDN/OdtToHtml/README.md

 	return View();
 ```
 ## Development
-OdtToHtml has been developed as a part of the CrossBlog .Net Core blog engine (github.com/DDDN/CrossBlog).
+OdtToHtml has been developed as a part of the [CrossBlog .Net Core blog engine](https:\\github.com/DDDN/CrossBlog).
 With CrossBlog you can write your blog using the office/word processing application of your choice and of course using the ODT document format.
 But it can of course also be used as stand alone converter.

 ## Dependencies